AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

   one:
   - template: title
     block: title
-    Title: What process can Athletes, Participants, Spectators, and other Guests to the venue expect for entry?
+    Title: What is the process for venue entry?
     Subtitle: ''
     color: ''
   - template: text
     block: text
     content: |-
-      * Venues may have a reduced capacity for occupancy, to allow for appropriate social distancing
+      * Sports fields have a reduced capacity of 50 for occupancy, to allow for appropriate social distancing
-      * In some cases, advance reservations will be needed to reduce the need to turn people away at the entrance.
-Please visit our web site or call the venue for updates and space availability
       * Signage will be posted at the entrance asking/informing guests the following:

         _Have you had exposure to COVID 19 in the past 14 days?_